MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 Within a waterfall step, the dialog provides the return value in the waterfall step context's _result_ property.
 You generally only need to check the status of the dialog turn result from your bot's turn logic.

+### In your bot's on turn handler

+Both the dialog context's _begin dialog_ and _continue dialog_ async methods return a dialog turn result value, for single-step dialogs and multi-step dialogs, respectively.

+In a multi-step waterfall, you would capture the returned results from the dialog context's _continue dialog_ method, instead of from its _begin dialog_ method.

+If your bot can start a number of different dialogs, you will to reconcile the returned information with the original process that you started.
+You could do this by setting a state flag in your bot or by checking the return type or type of information contained in the return value.

 ## Repeating a dialog

 To repeat a dialog, use the *replace dialog* method.
 The dialog context's *replace dialog* method will pop the current dialog off the stack and push the replacing dialog onto the top of the stack and begin that dialog.
 You can use this method to create a loop by replacing a dialog with itself.
-Note that if you need to persist the internal state for the current dialog, you will need to pass information to the new instance of the dialog in the call to the _replace dialog_ method, and then initialie the dialog appropriately.
+Note that if you need to persist the internal state for the current dialog, you will need to pass information to the new instance of the dialog in the call to the _replace dialog_ method, and then initialize the dialog appropriately.
 The options passed into the new dialog can be accessed via the step context's _options_ property in any step of the dialog.

 This is a great way to handle a complex conversation flow or to manage menus.